yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 having to aquire these skills on the job.
-Moreover the students will be aquianted with the new forms of collaboration and ICT based knowledge production that are increasingly adopted by companies in the creative industries. /no proof for that yet/ Employers in the creative industries can benefit from the synergy effects of this double skillset and do not have to rely mere on ITC experts.
+Moreover the students will be aquianted with the new forms of collaboration and ICT based knowledge production that are increasingly adopted by companies in the creative industries. //no proof for that yet//
+Employers in the creative industries sector can benefit from the synergy effects of this double skillset and do not have to rely mere on ITC experts.
 At the same time due to the use of open license like creative commons, the project provides links to integrate SMEs as well as social and civic movements.
 In its ideal